Address: 35 Alwright Ct., Waterville, Carleton Co.,

 Lorne bought their first potato harvester in 1971.
 Lorne had two sons, Robert and Wayne.
 They all farmed together in Jacksonville and expanded a little every year.
 They formed Albright Farms Ltd. in 1986.
 Wayne Albright’s two sons, Ryan and Matthew and Robert Albright’s son, Shaun formed Carleton Country Spud Distributors Ltd. in 2004.
 This enabled them to sell and distribute their own potatoes and other locally grown potatoes to customers throughout the United States and Canada.
 In 2006, the three partners formed Albright Farms Inc. and purchased the family farm from Lorne, Wayne, and Robert.
 The company now grows 500 acres of potatoes and 550 acres of grain and oil seeds.

-old traditions with their potato chips.
+It took two years to complete the Covered Bridge Potato Chip Company project and the Albright family is excited to carry on old traditions with their potato chips.
 The Covered Bridge Potato Chip Company is an old-fashioned Kettle Cooked Chip company.
 Each batch is cooked the traditional way, with care, one at a time, to ensure the best flavor and texture.